russelljohnson95/MSM_Modeling_and_MCMC/README.md

 # MSM_Modeling_and_MCMC
 Workflow for performing Markov Chain Monte Carlo analyses on OpenSim musculoskeletal models, this repository also includes an implementation of the MCMC algorithm with a mass-spring-damper model.
+This requires the appropriate set up of the DRAM MCMC matlab algorithm (see below) and parallel computing tool box in Matlab.
+Additionally, for the Arm 16 model, it requires appropriate set up of OpenSim 3.3 with Matlab scripting (see below).

 {TODO: add reference to paper}